jomendez/hybrid-mobile-screenshot-automation-tool/README.md

 **This tool is in active development and beta version.
 If something seems off, create an issue!**

-Available for Mac and Windows
+Available for all platforms Mac, Linux and Windows.

 This command-line tool is specially useful to automatize the tedious process of taking screenshot of your hybird application specially when you support multiples language.